Bibs Pacifiers are a Must HAVE!

 Instead, follow the instructions above, and you are sure to kill the bacteria without compromising the durability of the pacifier.

 HOW OFTEN SHOULD I CLEAN THEM?

-Part of good sucking hygiene is the frequent cleaning of the pacifiers.
+Part of a good sucking hygiene is frequent cleaning of the pacifiers.
 The younger the child, the more important it is to protect it from bacteria and to maintain good pacifier hygiene.
 This is due, among other things, to the fact that the child's immune system has not yet managed to get acquainted with quite a number of different bacteria, and therefore also will not have learned to "defend" against them yet.